Peter of Blois: Diplomat and apologist

 Around 1173, Peter went to England to take up a post as chief letter-writer for Richard of Dover, Becket's successor as Archbishop.
 He also entered the service of Henry II, acting as a diplomat in his negotiations with Louis VII of France and the Papacy.
 His arrival in England approximately coincided with the rupture of the ruling family and the eruption of civil strife all over the Angevin Empire, carefully fomented by the French monarchy.
 Peter wrote an open letter to the queen, Eleanor of Aquitaine, to "deplore publicly and regretfully that, while you are a most prudent woman, you have left your husband."
 However, when in 1183 Henry the Young King died during the revolt against his father, Peter wrote to Eleanor a letter of reasoned consolation.

 Peter was a well-connected controversialist and propagandist for Henry II.
-He wrote in praise of him to continental contacts, like Walter of the Mill, now Archbishop of Palermo, defending him against the charge that he had deliberately instigated the murder of Thomas Becket.
+He wrote in praise of him to continental contacts, like Walter Ophamil, now Archbishop of Palermo, defending him against the charge that he had deliberately instigated the murder of Thomas Becket.
 In introducing the subject of Becket's death, Peter mentioned in passing his own clerical order: in verbo Domini et in ordine diaconi vobis dico – “in the Word of God and the order of deacon I speak to you.”
 At some stage in his education, he had been ordained a deacon and he seems to have avoided ordination to the priesthood.

 In 1176 Peter was appointed Chancellor of the Archdiocese of Canterbury, the chief record keeper and Latin secretary, serving Richard of Dover.
 Probably in the same year, he was appointed Archdeacon of Bath, a position he held until his death.
 It was probably in Henry's reign that he was appointed Dean of the College of Wolverhampton, which he found corrupt.

 Peter was in Rome in 1179 and there displayed the improvidence which was to become an important feature of his later life.
 His failure to repay a debt caused Pope Alexander III to write to the Archbishop on behalf of the creditor.
 This was a cause célèbre sufficient for inclusion in a compendium of canon law issued in 1234 by Pope Gregory IX.
 Richard of Dover died in 1184 and, after some delay, the king succeeded in getting Baldwin of Forde, Peter's friend and tutor from his Bologna days, installed as Archbishop of Canterbury.
 He confirmed Peter in his position as letter writer but also made him his chief legal adviser.